mittelmark/pex/README.md

 - [Pexban](pexban) - 4 weeks project of a Kanban board application (SS2024)
 - Sheepboard - 4 weeks project to play the game sheeps and wolf (SS2023)
+- [Calc](calc) - exercise for writing a terminal tool to exercise addition and multiplication (SS2022)
 - [Grep](grep) - exercise for using std::vector to implement R like grep functions (SS2022)
 - [Leven](leven) - exercise for implementing the Levenshtein edit distance (SS2022)
 - [GoUtils](goutils) - exercise start of a parser for Gene Ontology obo files (SS2021)